CarlosUziel/ibm-recommender/README.md

 ### Data

-This project uses disaster data from [Appen](https://appen.com/) (formerly Figure 8) to build a model for an API that classifies disaster messages.
-Data is split into two datasets:
+This project handles data provided by IBM, related to its IBM Watson Platform.
+More concretely, two datasets are employed:

 - **User-item Interactions**: Contains article_id, title and email.
 These are the articles that have been accessed or viewed by users.
 - **Articles content**: Contains the contents of a subset of the articles in the _User-item Interactions_ dataset.